DISA’S FREQUENTLY ASKED QUESTIONS (FAQ) FOR BACKGROUND CHECKS

 This product verifies current driving history from the Department of Motor Vehicles; it may report arrests/convictions/suspensions for speeding and driving while intoxicated, which may indicate a history of reckless behavior.

-To request a copy of a previous background check, please click on the link below and fill out the form.
+To request a copy of a previous background check, please click on the link below and select "Get a copy of my background report".

 DISA accesses a database that consists of more than 180 million criminal record files, which have been compiled from a variety of sources, including local law enforcement, statewide criminal record repositories, departments of corrections, state parole and probation records, local public records sources, etc. to identify pointer data to be verified at the source.
 DISA also uses data sources to compile counties where a person may have lived.
 The database file may uncover multiple states/jurisdictions where the applicant had no previous address history.
 These products serve as a pointer used to determine the jurisdictions in which an individual has lived, worked, or attended school for purposes of criminal history ordering.